sel-project/selp/README.md

 		The gameplay-related part of a SEL server.
 It needs to be connected to an hub in order to work, action that can be done using the `sel connect` command.

-	* full
+	* lite

-		A full server is composed by an hub and a node that run simultaneously on the same machine.
-It can be started using `sel start` and the hub-node connection is done automatically.
+		A lite server is composed by an hub and a node that run on a single application using message-passing instead of sockets.
+It can be started using `sel start`.

 	Available options: